sourishg/jackal-navigation/README.md

 rosrun jackal_nav navigate
 ```

+### Drive modes

-To drive the Jackal safely hold `R1` + `R2` on the DualShock controller and use the left stick to drive.
+Use the following combos on the DualShock controller to switch between modes

+- `R1 + R2`: Use left stick to drive.
+The jackal stops in front of obstacles.
+- `X`: Hold to let the Jackal move in the direction it's facing avoiding obstacles in its way.

 ### Disparity Maps